Heather and Ross continue to discuss the Important Actions in Tracking Life Cycle Cost of Assets.

 So a lot more time gets spent on things like pump stations, the outside of tanks where you can inspect the outside and a lot less time get spent on pipes and wells where it’s a lot harder to see them.

-Until you start tracking where you’re spending your time and your money, you may not be aware or as conscious of the fact that you’re not universally giving equal routine maintenance around the system.
+Until you start tracking where you’re spending your time and your money, you may not be aware of or as conscious of the fact that you’re not universally giving equal routine maintenance around the system.

 You’re kind of giving more maintenance to certain assets and less to others because it’s easier to do some of the maintenance than it is to do others.